 Creating a Search Committee

-Information for search committee chairs: training and membership guidance for creating and leading faculty search committees
+The first step in hiring new faculty is establishing a search committee.
+Here is information for search committee chairs including training and membership guidance for thoughtfully creating and successfully leading your faculty search committee

 Trainings